Organic centralism

 Organic centralism is a method of political organisation advocated by party-orientated left communists, in particular the Italian Left.
+It emphasizes a structure within communist parties that mirrors organic processes, rather than mechanical prescriptions.

+Overview

-It was a concept advanced in The Lyons Theses (1926) in the context of the Third International:
+The concept was advanced in The Lyon Theses (1926) in the context of the Third International:

 "The communist parties must achieve an organic centralism which, whilst including maximum possible consultation with the base, ensures a spontaneous elimination of any grouping which aims to differentiate itself.
 This cannot be achieved with, as Lenin put it, the formal and mechanical prescriptions of a hierarchy, but through correct revolutionary politics."

 "The repression of [factionalism] isn't a fundamental aspect of the evolution of the party, though preventing it is."

 This text then argues that factionalism would be positive where it arises in response to the relapse of the party into opportunism, as particularly illustrated by the split between Bolsheviks and Mensheviks.
-However Bordiga then argued that "bourgeois tendencies" are not manifested in factionalism, but "as a shrewd penetration stoking up unitary demagoguery and operating as a dictatorship from above".
+However, Amadeo Bordiga then argued that "bourgeois tendencies" are not manifested in factionalism, but "as a shrewd penetration stoking up unitary demagoguery and operating as a dictatorship from above".

 The concept was put forward as against Bolshevisation.

 "One negative effect of so-called Bolshevisation has been the replacing of conscious and thoroughgoing political elaboration inside the party, corresponding to significant progress towards a really compact centralism, with superficial and noisy agitation for mechanical formulas of unity for unity's sake, and discipline for discipline's sake.